MailTape/MailTape/src/content/episodes/2026-06-10-eric_angelo_bessel.md

 ## Anastasia Kristensen - Magpie Song

- Curator: **"** Really enjoying this interplay with bird calls and slightly more heavy garage synths and percussives, evolving into some broader all-consuming swell and then breaking apart the next moment. **"**
+ Curator: **"** Really enjoying this interplay with bird calls and slightly more heavy garage synths and percussives, evolving into some broader all-consuming swell and then breaking apart the next moment.
+I remember running for the first  train with friends and hearing those birds after the techno from the night (morning) before, the memories of dancing in fragments aside new songs. **"**

 ## Artist - Track